DataDog/integrations-extras/signl4/README.md

 For more details, see [Mobile alerting with tracking & escalation for Datadog][7].

-That's it and now you can use your webhook as a notification channel in your Monitor.
-You can choose @webhook-SIGNL4 here if SIGNL4 is the name of your webhook.
-When the conditions of the monitor apply your team will receive a new SIGNL4 alert.
+You can now use your webhook as a notification channel in your monitor.
+Assuming the name of your webhook is SIGNL4, send notifications using `@webhook-SIGNL4`.
+When the conditions of the monitor apply, your team receives a new SIGNL4 alert.

 ### Datadog Incidents